deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 and hit "Agree and continue" to create their chat profile instantly and enjoy a reliable, secure and fast messaging experience.

-XXX add small video of Android start+chat-profile screen+initial chat list

 ## How to get into securely chatting with another Delta Chat user?

-When using default onboarding with [chatmail servers](/en/chatmail) you can only send out end-to-end encrypted messages.
+XXX add right-aligned screenshot of an invite-qr screen with share button When using default onboarding with [chatmail servers](/en/chatmail) you can only send out end-to-end encrypted messages.
 Here is how you can setup a secure chat: